bilgino/angularforddd/README.md

     get featured() {}

     constructor(...){
-      calcualte(...);
       format(...);
       prepare(...);
     }

-    #calculate(){}
     #format(){}
     #prepare(){}
 }
 ```

-Necessary transformation methods can be directly coded in the view model object.
-A better approach is to have a separate component that encloses all necessary
+Necessary transformation methods can be directly coded in the view model.
+A better approach is to have a separate component which encloses all operations
-operations such as a mapper, translator, factory or abstract super class.
-In this way, we can delegate and decouple the transformation responsibilities for reusability.
+such as a mapper, translator, factory or abstract super class.
+In this way, we can delegate and decouple the transformation responsibilities to promote code reusability.

 **» Model declaration strategies**<br/>